deepmodeling/dpgen/doc/how-to-contribute.md

 2. Please briefly describe what you do with `git commit -m "what you do"`!
 "No description provided." will make the maintainer feel confused.

 3. It is not recommended to make changes directly in the `devel` branch.
-It is recommended to pull a branch from devel: `git is git checkout -b <new-branch-name>`
+It is recommended to pull a branch from devel: `git checkout -b <new-branch-name>`

 4. When switching branches, remember to check if you want to bring the changes to the next branch!